aa-morgan/tfl-bikepoint-cacher/README.md

 2. Setup authorisation for Google Drive,

     * Go to [credentials page](https://console.developers.google.com/apis/credentials)
-    * Click `Create credentials` of type `OAuth client ID` with application type `Other`
+    * Click `Create credentials`, choose type `OAuth client ID` and application type `Other`
     * Under `OAuth 2.0 client IDs` download the credentials file
     * Rename credentials file to `credentials.json`
-    * Place `credentials.json` in the working directory of the `bikepoint_cacher.py` script (or `bikepoint_cacher.ipynb` notebook)
+    * Place `credentials.json` in the `config/` directory

 3. Obtain an `api_id` and `api_key` from the ([`TfL developer site`](https://api.tfl.gov.uk)), and copy them into the `config/config.txt` configuration file.

 4. The first time you run this code you will be prompted to grant access to your Google Drive.
 Once granted, a `token.json` file will appear in the `config/` directory.
-This step fails if you run the code through a Jupyter notebook, therefore in order to obtain the `token.json` you must run the Python script,
+This step fails if you run the code through a Jupyter notebook, therefore in order to obtain the `token.json` file you must run the Python script,

 ```bash
 python bikepoint_cacher.py